Deployment Guides / Configuration & Monitoring

 Protocol Notes

-The benchmark applies HTTP/1.1 load to both gateways for fair comparison:
+The benchmark applies HTTP/1.1 load to all gateways for fair comparison:

 Understanding the Output

-When using the official benchmark binary (non-oha mode), a detailed comparison JSON and summary table is generated:
+When using the official benchmark binary (default), a detailed JSON comparison and summary table is generated:

 Interpreting pprof Profiles